 We thought that Therefore, we And the results US rates The US economy would start showing signs of weakening and US rates would start to show signs of peaking.
-However, prices will remain high and the likelihood or rate cuts remains low Maintained an overweight stance for US rates in the portfolio The Fund's overweight in US rates versus the benchmark detracted from returns as US rates moved higher during the month Asian IG Amid rich valuations, fundamentals remain sound in Asian Investment Grade (IG) corporates Remained focused on high quality names that are deemed more resilient should the market enter a risk-off mode Overall investment grade spreads widened on risk-off sentiments, causing the Fund's credit exposure to detract from performance.
-An overweight in Indonesian quasi-sovereigns further eroded performance.
+However, prices will remain high and the likelihood or rate cuts remains low Maintained an overweight bias for US rates in the portfolio, but have in light of the increased volatility The Fund's overweight in US rates versus the benchmark detracted from returns as US rates moved higher during the month Asian IG Amid rich valuations, fundamentals remain sound in Asian Investment Grade (IG) corporates Remained focused on high quality names that are deemed more resilient should the market enter a risk-off mode Overall investment grade spreads tightened marginally.
+However, the increase in rates eroded returns.
+An underweight in sovereigns in Indonesia and the Philippines added to performance, though this was offset by the overweight in Indonesian quasi-sovereigns